JorjaFox/library/_source/_recaps/csi/seeing-red.md

 ## Quotes

-**Sidle** Well I see your palm print and I raise you a knee impression and a footprint.
+**Sidle:** Well I see your palm print and I raise you a knee impression and a footprint.